-This is what you can do: This is what you can do: Do you want to find out whether we will cover the medical care or services you want?
+If you are in this situation: This is what you can do: To find out whether we will cover the medical care you want.
 You can ask us to make a coverage decision for you.
 Go to the next section of this chapter, Section 5.2.
-Have we already told you that we will not cover or pay for a medical service in the way You can make an appeal .
-(This means you are asking us to reconsider.) that you want it to be covered or paid for?
+If we already told you that we will not cover or pay for a medical service in the way that You can make an appeal .
+(This means you are asking us to reconsider.) you want it to be covered or paid for.
 Skip ahead to Section 5.3 of this chapter.
-Do you want to ask us to pay you back for medical care or services you have already received and paid for?
-Tou out seria as the bill.
+If you want to ask us to pay you back for medical care you have already received and paid for.
 Skip ahead to Section 5.5 of this chapter.